 The leasehold of the 18th century Wheelwrights Arms in Monkton Combe, pictured, has been bought by Richard and Sandra Bauly off a guide price of £225,000.

-The couple, who are newcomers to the hospitality industry who moved to the UK from Canada, plan to add to the significant investment made by the previous owners, who put the AA four-star rated inn on the market with global real estate advisor Colliers last autumn.
+The couple, newcomers to the hospitality industry who moved to the UK from Canada, plan to add to the significant investment made by the previous owners, who put the AA four-star rated inn on the market with global real estate advisor Colliers last autumn.

 Richard Bauly spent his career in high-tech communications and managing teams, while Sandra worked as an interior designer.
 Both also have experience in customer service.